ZepsiZola/ZAutoBroadcast/README.md

 ## Installation

-1. Download the latest version of ZAutoBroadcast from the [releases page](https://github.com/Zepsi/ZAutoBroadcast/releases).
+1. Download the latest version of ZAutoBroadcast from [Modrinth](https://modrinth.com/plugin/zautobroadcast/versions).
 2. Download the appropriate version of MCKotlin from [Modrinth](https://modrinth.com/plugin/mckotlin)
-3. Place the downloaded `.jar` files into your server's `plugins` folder.
+3. Place the downloaded `.jar` files into your server's `plugins/` folder.
 4. Restart your server.
-5. Configure the plugin to your liking by editing the `config.yml` and `broadcasts.yml` files in the `plugins/ZAutoBroadcast` folder.
+5. Configure the plugin to your liking by editing the `config.yml` and `broadcasts.yml` files in the `plugins/ZAutoBroadcast/` folder.

 ## Configuration